While Windows might still be the dominant home computing OS, Apple’s range of Mac computers has undeniably revolutionised the sector.

 But the best VPN for you will also depend on what you plan to use it for.
 We have also given some examples of when different VPNs might best suit your needs too.

-If you're still undecided then give our recommended provider, ExpressVPN, a try.
-It's easy to use and they've got a 30-day money back guarantee so if you disagree with our assessment you can get a full refund.
+If you’re still undecided then give our recommended provider, ExpressVPN, a try.
+It’s easy to use and, don’t forget, they’ve got a 30-day money back guarantee so if you disagree with our assessment you can get a full refund.